 If you want to take the slow feeding experience to the next level, consider a snuffle mats.
 These try to mimic the foraging experience by making your dog work to find every last piece of their food.
 Not only will they slow your pet down, but they’re also mentally stimulating and can reduce anxiety.

-Right now, this popular $85 option is all over social media, with happy owners recommending it.
-But we also like Smith & Jones’ epic design that will keep your dog entertained for hours for under $60.
+We like Smith & Jones’ epic design that will keep your dog entertained for hours for under $60.

 Games & Toys